scchess/Qualimap/doc/analysis.rst

 :guilabel:`Summary`

   The summary table contains comparison of selected critical alignment metrics for all samples.
 The metrics include mean and standard deviation of coverage, mean GC content, mean insert size and mean mapping qualities.
+If the sample groups are provided, they are also shown for each sample.

 :guilabel:`Input`